-It is important to hire a felony defense lawyer at the earliest stage of your case.
+It is essential to hire a felony defense lawyer at the earliest stage of your case.

-Many people try to get through the initial stages of a felony case on their own or with a court-appointed lawyer, who often don’t take the time necessary to explain the process or the legal ramifications of the law.
-Many times this results in the loss of your only opportunity to resolve the case without felony indictment.
+Many people try to get through the initial stages of a felony case on their own.
+Alternately, they have a court-appointed lawyer who often doesn’t have the time it takes to explain the process or the legal ramifications of the law.
+This results in the loss of your only opportunity to resolve the case without felony indictment.

 Most, but not all, felony cases are initially filed in the municipal court system.
 The primary purpose of filing felony charges at the municipal court level is to sort out which cases should be pursued as felonies.
 Once the accused person is charged and arraigned in municipal court, the case is scheduled for a Preliminary Hearing, usually within ten days or less.

-Sometimes, in more serious felony cases such as murder, rape, and higher level felonies, the prosecuting attorney will elect to skip this preliminary stage and take the felony to the grand jury for direct indictment, since the prosecution may not want to expose their witnesses to intense cross-examination at such an early stage.
+Sometimes, in more serious felony cases such as murder, rape, and higher-level felonies, the prosecuting attorney will elect to skip this preliminary stage and take the felony to the grand jury for direct indictment.
+This is to avoid exposing their witnesses to intense cross-examination at such an early stage.

-Your best opportunity to avoid an indictment is usually at the municipal court level, where a skilled criminal defense attorney may be able to resolve the felony charges so they are not presented to the Grand Jury for Criminal Indictment.
+Your best opportunity to avoid an indictment is usually at the municipal court level.
+At that sage where a skilled criminal defense attorney may be able to resolve the felony charges, so they are not presented to the Grand Jury for Criminal Indictment.

-Once a felony case proceeds past the preliminary hearing stage and into common pleas court this becomes far more difficult.
-At the common pleas court level, you will often encounter young, ambitious assistant prosecutors more interested in racking up convictions to advance their careers than in seeking to do justice.
+Once a felony case proceeds past the preliminary hearing stage and into Common Pleas court, this becomes far more difficult.
+At the common pleas court level, you will often encounter young, ambitious assistant prosecutors.
+A lot of times, they are more interested in racking up convictions to advance their careers than in seeking justice.
 If the prosecuting attorney assigned to your case senses that you have a weak lawyer unwilling to take the case to trial, then you are in serious trouble.
 This makes it even more difficult to resolve your felony case.